Center for the Study of Carbon Dioxide and Global Change (CO2Science)

-A full list of report contributors is available here (.xls spreadsheet) .
+View the attached spreadsheet for a full list of NIPCC Report Contributors (.xls) .
 NIPCC Contributors have included some of the highest-profile climate change skeptics from across the country, many lacking credentials directly related to the area of climate change on which they are commenting (see linked profiles below):

 - Anthony Lupo